Mentoring - Kickstart Learning

 Structured Mentoring Sessions

 Structured mentoring sessions are for children who need specific support with aspects of being neurodivergent.
 They are mostly adult-led with activities planned by the mentor.
 These are highly personalised to each individual child incorporating their interests to help motivate and engage them.
 Specific objectives are identified and agreed between the mentor, child and parents and these are reviewed regularly and adapted whenever needed.
 Where appropriate, we liaise with your child’s school especially if what we’re covering in our sessions would benefit your child there.
 Structured mentoring sessions tend to work best for younger children (approx. age 7 to 10) and children who are able to take direction from adults.
-Feedback is provided after each session that details what was covered and how the child responded.
+Verbal feedback is provided after each session that details what was covered and how your child responded.

 Most sessions are structured with a combination of talking and practical play-based learning activities and some activities are based on Cognitive Behavioural Therapy (CBT) techniques.
-There is also an emphasis on learning about how the brain works, how this relates to the student’s own experiences and teaching mindfulness skills that the child can then apply outside of sessions.
+There is also an emphasis on learning about how the brain works, how this relates to the child’s own experiences and teaching mindfulness skills that the child can then apply outside of sessions.
 We have developed some easy to understand and relatable analogies to help explain key concepts relating to learning, emotions and being neurodivergent.
 We also understand the importance of the interoceptive sense and we follow Kelly Mahler’s Interoception Curriculum and the Autism Level Up programme with students who we feel would benefit from them.
 Children participating in these more structured sessions are sometimes given tasks to do at home in between sessions.
-These are always optional but highly recommended to help embed the strategies we’re working on in our sessions in their everyday life.
+These are always optional but highly recommended to help embed the strategies they're working on in their sessions in their everyday life.

 These are some of the topics that are often covered during structured mentoring sessions: